Revisiting the Theory of Photocurrent in Solar Cells: Conclusion

-In summary, this study revisits the classical theory of the photovoltaic effect in p–n junctions to address a fundamental question concerning the relationship between photocurrent and the built-in potential.
-We propose an improved expression for the photocurrent, grounded in classical theory, with a more precise boundary condition for photoexcited excess majority carriers.
-The revised expression includes both the conventional photocurrent term and an additional backward component, which depends on the built-in potential and the applied voltage.
-The built-in potential plays a crucial role in suppressing the backward photocurrent.
-The theory predicts that forward bias reduces this suppression, leading to an intersection point where the photocurrent becomes zero at a specific applied voltage.
-This prediction is experimentally confirmed through lock-in photovoltage measurements.
-Furthermore, this measurement can provide valuable information about the built-in potential, which may contribute to improving photovoltaic power generation in solar cells.
+This study revisits the classical theory of the photovoltaic effect in p-n junctions to address a fundamental question regarding the relationship between photocurrent and the built-in potential.
+We propose an improved expression for the photocurrent, grounded in classical theory, incorporating a more precise boundary condition for photoexcited excess majority carriers and identifying an additional backward component of photocurrent.
+Lock-in optical measurements using a commercial crystalline silicon solar cell revealed an intersection point in the first quadrant of the I-V characteristics, consistent with the theoretical prediction.
+The improved photocurrent equation clarifies why previous formulations lacked dependence on the built-in potential and provides valuable insights into its role, which may ultimately contribute to enhancing photovoltaic power generation in solar cells.